oleg-alexandrov/PolyView/Readme.md

 portability in mind and it should be possible to compile it on any platform and compiler.

-Its only dependency is the Qt 4 development library, which can be installed on Ubuntu with the command:
+Its only dependency is the Qt 4 library (e.g., Qt 4.8).
+Qt can be installed on Ubuntu with the command:

 ```